 Best case, the interviewer just tells you the right segmentation.
 Worst case, the interviewer just forces you to pick a segmentation pattern yourself.

 In terms of determining when to switch frameworks, it’s also judgment call as to whether you dig deeper on some insight you’ve discovered (and come back to “finish” the original framework later) or cover the rest of the framework first, then drill deep in the most interesting area later.

-Here's how to decide.
-When you sense that you have a decision to make -- go deep or go broad-- I would suggest refining your hypothesis first... then decide.
+Here’s how to decide.
+When you sense that you have a decision to make — go deep or go broad — I would suggest refining your hypothesis first… then

 (By the way, you might want to re-read those last two sentences.
 Many, many CIBs do not fully grasp what I said in those last two sentences, to their detriment.)

 In other cases, your hypothesis might be better tested by drilling deep in one area.